- Learn about Eos

 - Get Involved

-Objective: The APFED HOPE Pilot Grant was established to allow investigators from a variety of disciplines to initiate new projects relevant to eosinophilic disorders.
+Objective: The APFED HOPE Pilot Grant was established to allow investigators from a variety of disciplines to initiate new projects relevant to eosinophil-associated diseases (EADs).
 Successful applications will focus on the development of new ideas which are likely to lead to future external funding.

-Sponsor: American Partnership for Eosinophilic Disorders (APFED) - a non-profit advocacy organization for those living with eosinophilic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis, Hypereosinophilic syndrome, Churg Strauss Syndrome and other eosinophil associated disorders.
+Sponsor: American Partnership for Eosinophilic Disorders (APFED) - a non-profit advocacy organization for those living with eosinophilic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis, Hypereosinophilic syndrome, Churg Strauss Syndrome and other eosinophil-associated diseases.

 Funding: The grant may be used for the purchase of supplies and services directly related to the approved research endeavors.
 Funds may also be directed to the salaries of technical personnel and other direct expenses as necessary for the completion of the research project.
 Funds may not be used for institutional indirect costs or to acquire administrative or clerical support.